Customize Consent Preferences

 • Wiha, Wera, CK, Felo, Stanley screwdrivers

 Below is an exhaustive list of all my other test and measurement equipment.
 I own a lot of multimeters, and this is mostly because I have watched review videos of them, and all of them appear to have a unique selling point, such as PC connectivity, accuracy, resolution, good interface, good protection, good price point for value, etc. And it is good to compare readings with other meters to determine the most accurate value you are trying to measure.
 Some of them are also old or unreliable.
 I keep a multimeter in the car, a couple in the workshop, and the rest in my lab.
+You just can’t have too many multimeters!

 • Oscilloscopes: